Yang Yang (film): Production

-Yang-Yang (2009) is the second feature film of Cheng Yu-Chieh after Do Over (1995).
+Yang-Yang (2009) is the second feature film of Cheng Yu-chieh after Do Over (1995).
 The film was subsidized by the Bureau of Audiovisual and Music Industry Development (BAMID) for NT$ 8 million, nominated for the Pusan Promotion Plan (PPP) by Busan International Film Festival, and also had the director, Ang Lee, as its consultant.
-The film is also the first feature film in Ang Lee and Khan Lee’s Tui Shou Ji Hua (Pushing Hands Project/推手計畫).
+The film is also the first feature film in Ang Lee and Khan Lee's Tui Shou Ji Hua (Pushing Hands Project, 推手計畫).

 The film took two and a half years for its production due to its lack of sufficient budget.
 Even with the NT$ 8 million subsidy from BAMID and other fundings, it was still difficult for the film to find investment due to the 2008 financial crisis.
 The film was eventually made with the producer Khan Lee throwing in his own money to make up for the shortage.

-The script had been rewritten almost entirely by Cheng Yu-Chieh, who would like the film to be as realistic as possible.
+The script had been rewritten almost entirely by Cheng Yu-chieh, who would like the film to be as realistic as possible.
 He removed all the scenes he considered too dramatic.
 He had also mentioned that Yang-Yang was a film about characters rather than plot, and that it was against the usual 3-act structure.

-The shooting of Yang-Yang is the second collaboration between director Cheng Yu-Chieh and actress Chang Jung-Jung’s after Cheng’s first feature film, Do Over.
+The shooting of Yang-Yang is the second collaboration between director Cheng Yu-chieh and actress Chang Jung-Jung’s after Cheng’s first feature film, Do Over.
 Since the character Yang-Yang and actress Chang Jung-Jung are both Taiwanese-French mixed race, the film is assumed by many to be based on Chang’s personal story; however, the director emphasizes that the only similarity the two have is their ethnicity.
 Zhen and Chang had known each other for a long time before the production of the film and Chang actually participated in the process of writing the script.
 According to Zheng their friendship had enabled him to trust her very much on the set.
 Because of her involvement in the scriptwriting, Chang has mentioned in the interview that she empathized with the character very deeply during shooting, and even shed tears for her character Yang-Yang.

 In order to break free from her stereotypical role as the sweet girl next door Chang Jung-Jung received physical training for the film in order to portray the athletic character.
 Chang Jung-Jung won Best Actress in the 11th Taipei Film Festival for her leading role in Yang-Yang.

 The cinematography of the film, especially the frequent uses of hand-held shots and long takes is often pointed out as a distinguished stylistic feature of the film.

-Before releasing the film, Director Cheng Yu-Chieh cooperated with the Taiwanese photographer, Kuo Cheng-Chang, to publish the movie book of Yang-Yang.
-The book is a collection of the director’s thoughts throughout the making of Yang-Yang and stills from the film.
+Before releasing the film, director Cheng Yu-chieh cooperated with the Taiwanese photographer, Kuo Cheng-Chang, to publish the movie book of Yang-Yang.
+The book is a collection of the director's thoughts throughout the making of Yang-Yang and includes stills from the film.